 Complete all required certifications per company requirements (e.g., Human Subjects Protection, HIPAA), and ensure research team compliance of such trainings for all involved in the clinical trial.

-At least 2-4 years of relevant clinical research experience , or as determined by hiring manager or a minimum of a High School Diploma with at least 4-7 years clinical research experience.
+A bachelor's degree and 2-4 years of relevant clinical research experience or a High School Diploma with at least 4-7 years clinical research experience.

 Working knowledge of the Code of Federal Regulations, Good Clinical Practice, and Human Subjects Protection.